mohammed7s/gnosis-Veilpay/README.md

 ## Solution

-Hackathon solution: Aztec rollup on EVM already has tooling for privacy sets so for hack, we wrote the gnosis pay logic of the smart contract wallet in Noir smart contract and deployed on Aztec.
+Aztec based Solution: Aztec rollup on EVM already has tooling for privacy sets so for hack, we wrote the gnosis pay logic of the smart contract wallet in Noir smart contract and deployed on Aztec.

 ![Gnosis Veil Pay Logo](GnosisVeilPay.png)